 Apple uses 802.11ax with 2x2 MIMO, or WiFi 6, in its latest devices.
 It is a highly efficient standard that quadruples throughput and translates to 75% lower latency when compared to 802.11ac.

-Users with WiFi 6 routers and high-speed internet connections will notice a big speed increase over older iPhone models.
+Users with WiFi 6 routers and high-speed internet connections will notice a significant speed increase over older iPhone models.
 Lower latency, fewer dropouts, and faster connections mean an overall improved WiFi experience for the user.

 What Bluetooth 5.0 means for iPhone users is simple — better connections over longer distances.
 Bluetooth still isn't a great medium for data transfer, but it works great for streaming music to a set of wireless headphones like Apple's AirPods.